Visual C++ in Visual Studio

 Massively parallel algorithms that execute on the GPU.

 Universal Windows Platform (UWP) apps and components.

 Programming for the common language runtime (CLR).

-Other C++ libraries
+Third-party open source C++ libraries